1979 Ford Bronco Reborn

 Welcome to Shadowsteed!

-This site is dedicated to the restoration and modification journey of my 1979 Ford Bronco Ranger XLT.
+This site chronicles the restoration and modification journey of my 1979 Ford Bronco Ranger XLT.

-I spent a couple of years on and off looking for a solid 2nd Gen Bronco—something affordable that wasn’t riddled with rust.
-These trucks are rare gems, only produced in 1978 and 1979.
-Ford made just under 78,000 Broncos in ’78 and a little over 104,000 in ’79—of those, only about 55,000 were Ranger XLTs.
+I spent a couple of years searching on and off for a solid 2nd Gen Bronco—something reasonably priced and not eaten alive by rust.
+These trucks are rare finds, produced only in 1978 and 1979.
+Ford built just under 78,000 Broncos in ’78 and a little over 104,000 in ’79, and only about 55,000 of those were Ranger XLTs.

-I finally found the one on eBay in late 2016.
-It came from a Bronco specialty shop and, after receiving plenty of photos and videos, I took the leap and won the auction—bringing home my Bronco for $9,500.
+In late 2016, I finally found the right one on eBay.
+It came from a Bronco shop in Illinois, and after reviewing plenty of photos and videos, I took the leap, won the auction, and brought her home for $9,500.

-The original 351M V8 engine delivered about 158 horsepower and 277 lb-ft of torque, paired with a 3-speed automatic.
-As you can imagine, highway speeds were a challenge.
+The original 351M V8 made around 158 horsepower and 277 lb-ft of torque, paired with a 3‑speed automatic—let’s just say highway speeds were not her strong suit.

-After a few years, I was finally able to start the restoration and performance upgrades.
-I wanted better brakes, more power, and a smoother ride—without blowing a six-figure budget.
-Most shops either didn’t want to work on 2nd Gens or quoted sky-high prices, often starting with new chassis builds.
+A few years later, I was finally able to begin the restoration and performance upgrades.
+I wanted better brakes, more power, and a smoother ride—without cashing out my 401k!!
+Most shops either didn’t want to touch 2nd Gens or quoted sky‑high prices, usually starting with a full chassis replacement.

-This site is my way of sharing that journey.
+This site is my way of sharing the entire journey.
 My daughters even helped name it—thus, Shadowsteed was born.

-Check out the photos and follow along as I document the build, from the driveway to the shop and beyond.
-I'll continue updating the site with new photos and videos as the project progresses.
+Browse the photos and follow along as I document the build, from driveway tinkering to shop work and everything in between.
+I’ll keep adding new photos and a final complete video as the project moves forward.

 Thanks for stopping by!